tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/create-a-permission.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Create a Permission
+# Create Permission
-  A new permission can be created by executing an HTTPS POST request against the URI resource path permissions.
+The `Create Permission` operation creates a new permission in a database.

 ## Request